mplatvoet/kovenant/docs/docs/api/core_usage.md

 success if any of the provided `Promise`s is successful.
 If all fail the whole promise fails.
 The returned `List<Exception>` contains the items in the same order as the `Promise`s provided to `any`.

+By default `any` tries to cancel all provided promises if one succeeds.
+If you don't want your promises to be cancelled you can set `cancelOthersOnSuccess = false`.
+See [cancel](#cancel) for more on this topic.

 ```kt
 val promises = Array(10) { n ->